Anduin2017/AnduinOS-Docs/Skills/Developing/Build-Your-Own-Kernel.md

 # Build your own kernel

-??? tip "Don't be afraid, building your kernel is easy!
+??? tip "Don't be afraid, building your kernel is easy!"

     Usually, stable kernels are easy to build.
 You can build your own kernel in 5 simple steps.